3DCoded/Happy-Hare/Tool-and-Gate-Maps.md

 #### Page Sections:
 - [Gate Map](#---gate-map) - The filaments currently loaded in the MMU
 - [Tool to Gate Map](#---tool-to-gate-ttg-mapping) - The mapping of `Tx` tool numbers to gates
+    - [Automatic Tool to Gate (TTG) Mapping](#---auto-tool-to-gate-ttg-mapping) - The automated mapping of tools to gates
 - [Slicer Tool Map](#---slicer-tool-map) - What the slicer defines for each tool of the current print

 Happy Hare maintains a set of "maps" (exposed by printer variables) that are used to keep track of filaments: